Open all year, starting on each Monday, participation fee 280€ per week.

 - Dispo : 5M / 5F (Total Part 10)

-- Langue du Projet : ENG / ESP
+- Langue du Projet : ENG / ENG

 - Age : 18 - 99

-Your new home will be one of two newly built eco houses in our centre in Esparza: Jaguar House and Toucan House.
+About the Accommodation Your new home will be one of two newly built eco houses in our centre in Esparza: Jaguar House and Toucan House.
 The two houses sleep up to 22 people.
-Most rooms have 2 bunk beds and are shared on a single gender and maximum of 4 person per room basis.
+Most rooms have bunk beds and are shared on a single gender.
 One room in each house has a bunk bed with a double bed below, single above, suitable for couples or small families, if needed.
 (Private rooms can be obtained at additional cost; this must be arranged before arriving for your program).
-Each house has two western style toilets and cold showers.
-Most houses in Costa Rica have only cold water, and it is refreshing in the heat of Esparza.
-Windows are fitted with mosquito screens and there are 2 fans in every room.
 All doors are lockable and we advise you, for added security, to make use of this when you leave your room.
-Each house has a washing machine and there is space to hang clothes to dry – they dry quickly!
-Both houses have a communal area where you can relax with fellow participants or use the free WiFi.
-There is also a large dining hall/games room/communal area shared by both houses, with free WiFi, TV and table tennis, and a large garden of tropical plants, including coconut palm, papaya, banana, and citrus Three meals a day on weekdays (two on weekends) are included during your stay.
+There is also a large dining hall/games room/communal area shared by both houses, with free WiFi, TV and table tennis, and a large garden of tropical plants, including coconut palm, papaya, banana, and citrus Food Arrangements Three meals a day on weekdays (two on weekends) are included during your stay.
 The meals will mainly be a mix of traditional and modern Costa Rican food, so you may experience the Costa Rican take on foods you will be familiar with.
 Most meals will include either fish, chicken, pork or beef, but vegetarians can be catered for.